PEXANE2/azure-docs.tr-tr/articles/iot-central/core/howto-export-data-blob-storage.md

 async function parse(filePath) {
     const records = await load(filePath);
     for (const record of records) {
-        // Fetch the template ID and version from the id and verison properties. const templateId = record.id;
+        // Fetch the template ID and version from the id and version properties. const templateId = record.id;
         const templateVersion = record.version;